dengwirda/jigsaw-geo-matlab/README.md

 After downloading and building the code, navigate to the root `JIGSAW(GEO)` directory within your <a href="http://www.mathworks.com">`MATLAB`</a> / <a href="https://www.gnu.org/software/octave">`OCTAVE`</a> installation to run the set of examples contained in `meshdemo.m`:
 ````
-meshdemo(1); % a simple, two-dimensional domain.
+meshdemo(1); % simple two-dimensional examples to get stated.
 meshdemo(2); % a multi-resolution grid for the Australian region.
+meshdemo(3); % a multi-part grid of the (contiguous) USA.
-meshdemo(3); % a uniform resolution spheroidal grid.
+meshdemo(4); % a uniform-resolution spheroidal grid.
-meshdemo(4); % a global grid with regional "patch".
+meshdemo(5); % a spheroidal grid with a regional "patch".
-meshdemo(5); % a global grid with multi-resolution grid-spacing constraints.
+meshdemo(6); % a spheroidal grid with complex grid-spacing constraints.
 ````
 Additionally, the <a href="../master/jigsaw/example.jig">`../jigsaw/example.jig`</a> file provides a description of `JIGSAW`'s configuration options, and can be used as a command-line example.
 A set of unit-tests and `libjigsaw` example programs are contained in <a href="../master/jigsaw/uni/">`../jigsaw/uni/`</a>.
 The `JIGSAW-API` is documented via the header files in <a href="../master/jigsaw/inc/">`../jigsaw/inc/`</a>.